steveloughran/validate-hadoop-client-artifacts/README.md

 ### In the staging svn repo, update, add and commit the work

-Can take a while...exit any VPN for extra speed.
+This can take a while...exit any VPN for extra speed.

 ```bash